 If you own a budgeting application, you could include a feature that breaks down users’ spending habits to help them focus more on their goals.

 A good case study of a personal finance app that does this is MINT.
 It has well-laid statistics on users’ expenses, income, money transfer patterns, and financial growth.

 We’ve figured out the design challenges for FinTech platform development; now, let’s discuss further the design process.

 The process of designing a platform, no matter how simple or complex the features are, must adhere to this three-point checklist:

 Each step has a breakdown of tasks to be done.
 Let’s help you understand what each step entails and how best you can maximize their outcome:

-Every app creation process requires having an apt foundational knowledge of the intricacies involved.
+Every app development process requires having an apt foundational knowledge of the intricacies involved.

 Before you start designing, it’s imperative that you first understand the founder’s idea, collect both business and technical requirements, and research possible solutions.

 1. Hold Briefs with Founders